TheBeef/EthercatMotorExample/README.md

 ## Step by Step instructions

-This assumes you have already connected the motor as the first (and only) EtherCat device, connected the W5500 chip, have your Raspberry PI 4 ready to go.
+This assumes you have already connected the motor as the first (and only) EtherCat device, connected the W5500 chip, and have your Raspberry PI 4 ready to go.

 ### SD card